TheMasterDodo/automation-wizards/README.md

 2. Phoenix *(Web Routing Framework)*
 3. Slack *(Platform)*

-## Weekly Schedule

-The project will consist of six 90-minute workshops every Wednesday (with the exception of midterm week) from 6:30-8:00pm in Engineering 7 *(Behind E5 building)*

 ## Workshop Breakdown

 1. Introduction to our tech stack and IDE setup